 If I change jobs, do I lose my HSA funds?

-No, this is one of the big benefits of an HSA over an FSA: your account is yours, wherever you go.
-The only reason you should lose your HSA is if you change health plans to one with a deductible below the qualification threshold.
+No, this is one of the big benefits of an HSA over an FSA: the account is yours, wherever you go.
+The only reason you could lose your HSA is if you change health plans to one with a deductible below the qualification threshold.

 How do HSA administrators determine if something is cosmetic or not?